 Customer Churn Rate

-This indicator calculates the percentage of customers who stop doing business with a company over a set period of time.
+This indicator calculates the percentage of customers who stop doing business with a company over a set time.
 A high turnover rate may suggest problems with the company’s products, services, or customer service. use the following formula to calculate your annual churn rate.

-Annual Churn Rate = (Number of Customers at Start of Year – Number of Customers at End of Year) / Number of Customers at Start of Year
+Annual Churn Rate = (Number of Customers at Start of Year – Number of Customers at End of Year) / Number of Customers at Start of the Year

 Website Traffic